L-Cysteine Hydrochloride Injection

 Indications and Usage for L-Cysteine Hydrochloride Injection

-L-Cysteine Hydrochloride Injection, USP is indicated for use only after dilution as an additive to Crystalline Amino Acid Injections to meet the intravenous amino acid nutritional requirements of infants receiving total parenteral nutrition.
+L-Cysteine Hydrochloride Injection, USP is intended for use only after dilution as an additive to Crystalline Amino Acid Injections to meet the intravenous amino acid nutritional requirements of infants receiving total parenteral nutrition.

 This preparation should not be used in patients with hepatic coma or metabolic disorders involving impaired nitrogen utilization.